-Japan Solar Panel Recycling is set to introduce a groundbreaking recycling mandate for solar panels, addressing the anticipated surge in decommissioned panels around the mid-2030s.
-This initiative is a crucial component of Japan's strategy to promote sustainability and responsibly manage waste from the growing solar industry.
-The proposed legislation will categorize used solar panels as industrial waste, mandating their recycling in a manner similar to the EU's WEEE directive.
+Japan is set to introduce a new recycling mandate for solar panels, a move designed to address the anticipated surge in decommissioned panels around the mid-2030s.
+This initiative is a key part of Japan’s strategy to promote sustainability and responsibly manage waste from its growing solar industry.

 Current Recycling Challenges and Solutions